Efficient compression of neural networks and datasets: Theory

-The first step of a probabilistic reformulation is to rewrite $\theta = wz$ ($wz$ means componentwise multiplication).
-The advantage is that now $\ell_0(\theta)=\ell_0(z)=\sum_i z_i$.
-Let $\pi_\gamma$ denote the family of all Bernoulli distributions over $\{0,1\}^n$, parameterized by $\gamma \in [0,1]^n$.
-The idea is to rewrite the objective \eqref{eq:l0objective} as a probabilistic expectation $\mathbb{E}_{z\sim \pi_\gamma}[\alpha \ell_0(z) + \mathcal{L}(f_{wz}, x)]$.
-It was proven that this can be done at least for the linear case in \cite{yin2020probabilistic}.
-In \cite{louizos2017learning}, the same reformulation was adopted for the nonlinear case \eqref{eq:l0objective} but without proof (though they might have known one).
-Our first theoretical contribution is to provide a clean proof for the general statement. \begin{proposition} Let $\pi_\gamma$ be the family of all Bernoulli distributions over $\{0,1\}^n$ with parameter $\gamma\in[0,1]^n$ and let $g:\{0,1\}^n\to \mathbb{R}$ be any function.
+We review and refine probabilistic reformulations of $\ell_0$ regularized optimization, which constitute an important distinct line of methods in pruning research.
+We contribute to this line with a refinement that does not require Monte Carlo sampling.
+In probabilistic reformulations, one rewrites $\theta = wz$, where $\theta,w\in\mathbb{R}^n$, $z\in\{0,1\}^n$ and $wz$ denotes componentwise multiplication.
+With this reparameterization, $\ell_0(\theta)$ reduces to $\ell_0(z)=\sum_i z_i$.
+Further, let $\pi_\gamma$ denote the family of all Bernoulli distributions over $\{0,1\}^n$, parameterized by $\gamma \in [0,1]^n$.
+The key step then is to rewrite objective Eq.~\eqref{eq:l0objective} as a probabilistic expectation $\mathbb{E}_{z\sim \pi_\gamma}[\alpha \ell_0(z) + \mathcal{L}(f_{wz}, x)]$.
+This reformulation was previously established for the linear case in \cite{yin2020probabilistic}.
+In \cite{louizos2017learning}, the same reformulation was adopted for the nonlinear case Eq.~\eqref{eq:l0objective} but without proof.
+We provide a clean proof in App.~\ref{proof:prop:probRewrite} for the following general statement: \begin{proposition} Let $\pi_\gamma$ be the family of all Bernoulli distributions over $\{0,1\}^n$ with parameter $\gamma\in[0,1]^n$ and let $g:\{0,1\}^n\to \mathbb{R}$ be any function.
 Then